fishcus/KAP-manual/en/model/data_import/rdbms_import.en.md

 `kylin.query.pushdown.runner-class-name=io.kyligence.kap.query.pushdown.PushdownRunnerSDKImpl`

-### Create Project with RDBMS Data Source
+### Set Up RDBMS Data Source for a Project

-Taking Greenplum as an example.
-We connect Greenplum data source with PostgreSQL JDBC Driver, followings are the steps:
+To set up a RDBMS data source for a specific project, followings are the steps:

 1. Log in Kyligence Enterprise Web UI.
 2. Add a new project by clicking the `+` at the top right on Web UI.
 3. Type `project name` (required) and `descriptions` on the pop up page; click OK to finish.
 4. Select `Data Source` under *Studio* section of your project.
 5. Click the blue `Data Source` button.
-6. Select *RDBMS* as data source (as shown below).
+6. Select **RDBMS** as data source.
 7. Set configuration in project configuration (please refer to supported RDBMS parameter project configuration)

 8. Click `NEXT` and enter the *Load RDBMS Table Metadata* page; you can select tables you want from *Hive Table* on the left.
 9. Click `sync` to synchronize/load the data.

-### Supported RDBMS Parameters in Project Configuration
+### Supported RDBMS and Parameter Settings in Project Configuration

 - Basic Configuration